📝 Basic knowledge and formulas · ⏱️ 4 min read

 • You don't account for trimming loss

-• You don't adjust prices when purchasing costs rise
+• You don't adjust prices after purchasing costs rise

 Risk 2: Wrong menu choices

-Without food cost knowledge, you might be promoting the wrong dishes.
-You're pushing guests toward dishes that don't generate much profit.
+Without food cost knowledge, you might be promoting dishes that barely generate profit.
+You're steering guests toward your worst performers.

 A restaurant has two popular dishes: